Updated for 2019

 - What can I claim as self-employed deductible expenses?

 - What the debit and credit card surcharge ban means for small business owners

 - Why do I need business insurance?

-Gather your paperwork, log in online using your Government Gateway user ID and password, and file your tax return.
-Then, remember to pay your tax bill by credit card before 13 January 2018.
+Gather your paperwork, log in online using your Government Gateway user ID and password, file your tax return, and pay your tax bill by 31 January.